Skip to content

 +

 Yes.
 Our approach is non-monogamy-affirming and kink-affirming.
-We work with structure, communication, and attachment across any configuration you're practicing — including ethical non-monogamy (ENM), which Michelle Cortez particularly specializes in.
+We work with structure, communication, and attachment across any configuration you're practicing, including ethical non-monogamy (ENM).
+Christina Mathieson, LMFT #115093, and Michelle Cortez, AMFT #146795 (supervised by Christina), both work extensively with ENM, polyamory, kink, and BDSM-affirming individual and couples care.

 How many sessions before we see results?